Surveys are one of the most popular ways to gather customer feedback and understand your customers’ needs.

 If you are more interested in getting to know more about your customers’ views, opinions, and beliefs, then a qualitative approach is more appropriate.
 This approach is also useful for discovering issues or opportunities you may not have even considered.

-Let’s take a look at some instances in which it’s better to apply qualitative methods over quantitative, and vice-versa.
+Let’s take a look at when it’s better to apply qualitative methods over quantitative, and vice-versa:

 Follow along for some best practices for preparing and analyzing both quantitative and qualitative survey data.